 Economics is critical because it’s about understanding how policy changes have both desired effects and externalities.

 The best way to illustrate this problem is to give examples of bad metrics that produced unwanted outcomes.
 Here are some of the most cringe-smile invoking examples.

-Number of poisonous snakes
+Number of venomous snakes

 What we’re trying to avoid is Metrics Fixation.

-- A Better Metric: Reward people for a fewer number of deaths being reported from poisonous snakes.
+- A Better Metric: Reward people for a fewer number of deaths being reported from venomous snakes.
 But realize that this can—and likely will—cause additional effects (like people being paid to classify snakebite deaths as something else).

 Stop taking hard cases